kaijday/opengi-katas-feb-2024/README.md

 - **Secure by design** - prioritize security integration from the beginning.
 Incorporate security as a fundamental part of the development process.

 ### Architecture Diagrams

 In order to visualize, describe and communicate the software architecture  for the system, we will use C4 model.
-In  ubiquitous language for the C4 diagrams, software system is made up of one or more containers (applications and data stores), each of which contains one or more components, which in turn are implemented by one or more code elements (classes, interfaces, objects, functions, etc).More info for the C4 Modelling approach can be find [here]([./original_requirements/original_requirements.md](https://c4model.com/)https://c4model.com/)_
+In  ubiquitous language for the C4 diagrams, software system is made up of one or more containers (applications and data stores), each of which contains one or more components, which in turn are implemented by one or more code elements (classes, interfaces, objects, functions, etc).
+More info for the C4 Modelling approach can be find [here](https://c4model.com/)_

 #### Level 1 - System Context diagram

 *A System Context Diagram is a visual representation at a high level, ilustrating a system or software application within its broader context.
 It shows the interactions between the system and external parts, like  users, other systems, thirt party integrations or data sources.*

 The system has many-many integration points:

  * User(proctor, admin user or candidate) that interacts with the system through the web application in the browser or through the mobile application.
  * Google Business to verify the identity of the user who logs into the application
  * Jira - provides the ability for support contact in case of any issues with the system
  * Send Grid - used to build email template and send emails
  * Salesforce - enables the identification and validation of candidates applying for exams

 ![System Context](diagrams/system_context.png)

 #### Level 2 - Container diagram
 *The Container diagram illustrates the overall structure of the software architecture and the distribution of responsibilities within it.*

 User integration with the system is facilitated through two web applications: *Flex Exam Management UI*, *Flex Exam UI*, and a *mobile application*.

 We will use Xamarin as cross platform for building Android and iOS apps, as the mobile application will not have demanding user interaction, will be used for video recording mostly.

 To create and manage questions and exams, we are introducing *Exam Management* and *Question Management Services*.
 These services will store logs for user actions using the *Auditing Service*, which is responsible for both storing and displaying the logs.
 *Exam Tracking* service is responsible for taking and monitoring Exams.
 It will interact with the *Video recorder* service to enable video streming during the exams and storing the recordings.

 *File uploader* will stores the user identification documents, and  have *Data Purging* will make sure that all the user realted data is deleted after defined time.

 ![ Container](diagrams/container.png)

 #### Level 3 - Component diagram